On the continuity of optimal stopping surfaces for jump-diffusions: Introduction

 Our contribution to the field is twofold and our results are obtained under very mild conditions that only pertain local properties of the problem data.
 First, we establish continuity of optimal stopping boundaries that depend on time {\em and} on another state-variable.
 Existing results cover (almost exclusively) the case of boundaries depending on a single variable (either `time' or `space' as in \cite{DeA15,LM} or \cite{P19}) -- clearly, the continuity of a surface is a much subtler issue than the continuity of a curve.
 Second, our results hold for a broad class of optimal stopping problems, including the case of jump-diffusion models.
 Previous work focussed mainly on continuous processes with only few exceptions in the context of American option pricing; these include \cite{LM} which considers a L\'evy process, and \cite{BX09,YJB06} which consider jump-diffusion processes.
 Differently from our set-up, in those papers the optimal boundary is a function of time only.

-From a methodological point of view our approach is conceptually easy.
+From a methodological point of view our approach is conceptually easy \jp{and it relies upon the use of the adjoint operator of the underlying diffusion's infinitesimal generator}.
 Its roots are in ideas used in \cite{LM, DeA15} but only for time-dependent boundaries.
 Our extension to optimal stopping surfaces requires non-trivial additional work and we are also able to relax smoothness assumptions on the coefficients of the underlying dynamics.
-Our work also extends results in \cite{P19} which considers boundaries that are functions of one variable only (either `time' or `space').
+Our work also \jp{generalises \cite[Thm.\ 10 and Cor.\ 20]{P19}} which consider boundaries that are functions of one variable only (either `time' or `space'). \jp{As in \cite{P19} we use smooth-fit to rule out discontinuities of the boundary but our 3-dimensional set-up induces important technical differences that we discuss in more detail in Remarks \ref{rem:goran1}--\ref{rem:goran3}.}

 Regularity of free boundaries has been studied, of course, in the PDE literature.
 The focus there is generally on applications of free boundary problems to physical phenomena as, e.g., the celebrated Stefan's ice-melting problem (see \cite{Cannon} and \cite{Fri} for more details and references; see also \cite{Fri75} for a classical reference in the case of parabolic problems with one spatial dimension).
 Some of the ideas and methods from those areas of application also spilled over to the mathematical finance community in the context of American put/call option pricing.
 When the boundary is a function of time only and the underlying stochastic process is a Brownian motion (or a geometric Brownian motion), it can be shown that the optimal boundary is continuously differentiable (or better) using fine estimates on the Gaussian (or log-normal) transition density (see, e.g., \cite{CC07}).
 Similar ideas are also used in \cite{BX09} in the presence of jumps.
 That approach however does not extend to higher dimensions.